sadmb/ofxKinect2/README.md

 Kinect SDK only works on 64bit application on Windows 8.

-You can find 64bit OF blanch below.
+You can find 64bit OF branch below.
 https://github.com/sadmb/openFrameworks/tree/Win64

 [Note] You should run KinectService while running Kinect2 app.